-Summary of Corrective Action Previously Reported: The County Auditor/Treasurer staff will work with the State Auditor's Office staff (and other governmental entities) to establish an accounting policies and procedures manual.
-A 'draft' of the manual has been prepared and is currently being reviewed by the Carlton County Policy Committee.
+Summary of Corrective Action Previously Reported: A 'draft' of the manual has been prepared and is currently being reviewed by the Carlton County Policy Committee.

 Status: Partially Corrected.
 Although a 'draft' of the manual has been prepared for review and approval by the Carlton County Policy Committee, the manual has not yet been formally accepted by the County Board.